DiegoOTdC/Niles-backend/README.md

-# Server template
+# Niles Backend

-This is a simple server template to for my students to start projects quickly.
+This is the backend part of Niles.
+For the frontend go to https://github.com/DiegoOTdC/Niles-Frontend

 ## Table of contents: